matteodem/blog/source/_posts/20190207-heartfelt-letter-to-jordan-peterson.md

   - public letter
 ---

-*Written based on the video https://www.youtube.com/watch?v=ea4mEnsTv6Q*

 Dear Jordan B. Peterson

-I'm writing this as a way to express my thoughts that I have gathered from watching and listening to you.
-I see a lot of love in the way you express yourself when you talk about freedom of speech.
+I'm writing this as a way to express my thoughts that I have gathered from watching and listening to you. <!-- more -->I see a lot of love in the way you express yourself when you talk about freedom of speech.
 To me it's admirable how emotionally aware and connected with your self you are.
 I can't imagine to feel the pain you have for what you are trying to achieve.

 That's why it makes it so much harder for me to see aspects of your reasoning and observations that make me question your current goals or aspirations.
 It seems to me that you have a great amount of hatred for that snake in the garden.
 And yeah; to you there is a snake.
 But is there one for me?
 Is there even a garden?
 Does there have to be?